 Applies to methyldopa: solution, suspension, tablet

-Along with its needed effects, methyldopa (the active ingredient contained in Aldomet) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by methyldopa (the active ingredient contained in Aldomet).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking methyldopa:Less common
+You should check with your doctor immediately if any of these side effects occur when taking methyldopa:Less common

 - Fever, shortly after starting to take this medicine

 If any of the following side effects occur while taking methyldopa, check with your doctor or nurse as soon as possible:More common

 - Mental depression or anxiety